 North Shore Bank at North End

 North Shore Bank hired PRA to reconstruct a historical building on the Upper East Side of the City of Milwaukee to help them gain a greater presence in an underserved community.
-This part of the city was experiencing redevelopment as new apartments, shops, and restaurants relocated to the area, making it the ideal location for North Shore Bank to establish its first branch in the City of Milwaukee.
+This part of the city was experiencing redevelopment as new apartments, shops, and restaurants relocated to the area, making it the ideal location for North Shore Bank to establish its newest branch in the City of Milwaukee.
 The resulting building is a 6,298 sq. ft. bank that is a perfect blend of historical context and state-of-the-art banking.

 The previous structure on the site was believed to be built in the 1880s, and after an extensive analysis, the team decided to invest in the already existing building to maintain the historic nature of the neighborhood.
 Reusing the building supplied an opportunity to create an intimately detailed, pedestrian-centric bank that otherwise would have been dwarfed by a bigger project.
 Throughout the project, the client held three goals in mind: